akifislam/Bangla-Funny-Pickup-Lines/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

-## Usage Instructions

-Open the project folder and Navigate to `/src/components/`. <br/>
-You will find all the components used and you can edit your information accordingly.

 ## Credit
 * Dialogues : Ripon Dada / I am Ripon Video